 Using a Flash

 Just because you’re outside doesn’t mean you can’t use a flash.
 Sometimes when the sun is high or the lighting too harsh, a flash can be your best friend.
 Use the sun to your advantage.
-I like to put the sun almost directly behind the subject, or a little off to the side, and use the sun as a hair catch light.
+We like to put the sun almost directly behind the subject, or a little off to the side, and use the sun as a hair catch light.
 Then, just use a fill flash to brighten the model’s face and you’ve got a dynamic portrait.